brentfuller-mra/JRW-Cor/README.md

 ## Usage and output

 - **Matrix Input:** Accepts a square, symmetric correlation matrix or data frame.
+The first column/row MUST be the dependent variable (Y).
 - **Basic Output:** Returns a `tibble` with the raw weights and relative importances for each predictor variable.

 ## Installation